Procedure Information

 Blood thinning medications (anticoagulants)

-Dabigatran, Rivaroxaban, Apixaban or Edoxoban: please do not take on the morning of the procedure.
+Dabigatran, Rivaroxaban, Apixaban or Edoxoban: For biopsies to be taken please omit (do not take) on the morning of the procedure.
 If you have been advised to stop taking this medication you should take your last dose 3 days before the procedure.

-Clopidogrel (Plavix), Prasugrel or Ticagrelor: these medications can generally be continued but if you have been advised to stop you should do so for 7 full days before the procedure (take your last dose 8 days before).
+Clopidogrel (Plavix), Prasugrel or Ticagrelor: Biopsies can safely be taken and small polyps removed without stopping these medications.
+If you have been advised to stop, you should do so for 7 full days before the procedure (take your last dose 8 days before).

 Diabetes